falazar/bookworm_languages/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 This project is designed to be a comprehensive solution for translating EPUB books, making literature more accessible across different languages and cultures.

+USAGE: Right now ya gotta do some manual things.
+To start a new translation:
+Delete cache files
+Delete old_epub
+Upload new with html page
+Run translate
+If no files found, check and find proper html files dir in old_epub unzipped dir.
+Manually add dir
+Run translate multiple times, it is slow and will block on server.
+So large delays and retries and cache are setup to complete task.
+After each run, it will create a partially translated final file Name \_fr.epub, that you can use.